 When LOOP-OPERATION = SCHEDULED, takes the U-name of a schedule with TYPE = ON/OFF/TEMP that enables the primary heating equipment attached to a loop.
 If not defined, the primary equipment is enabled whenever the loop is active.
 A schedule value of 0 disables the heating equipment, and a value of 1 enables it.
 A value other than 0 or 1 indicates that the outdoor air temperature is to be used to enable the heating equipment.
-The equipment will be enabled whenever the outdoor temperature using the SNAP-LOCN and SNAP-ZONE keywords.
+The equipment will be enabled whenever the outdoor temperature is below the schedule value.
+If desired, a zone temperature can be substituted for the outdoor temperature using the SNAP-LOCN and SNAP-ZONE keywords.